Home > Communities > Lexington > Lexington Market Review > Single Family Home Market Summary

 Summary

-If 2022 was a “game of two halves” 2023 offered an overtime with more of the same.
-2023 was impacted by rising mortgage interest rates – this caused sellers to postpone moving and buyers to pull back as they saw rates rise between getting a pre-approval and getting an accepted offer on a home.
-In some instances, this increase in borrowing costs caused buyers to exit contracts as repayment costs were simply too high.
+In many respects 2024 was a “rinse and repeat” of 2023.
+2024 was impacted by rising mortgage interest rates – this caused sellers to postpone selling and buyers to pull back as they saw rates rise between getting a pre-approval and getting an accepted offer on a home.
+In some instances, this increase in borrowing costs caused buyers to exit contracts as repayment costs became simply too high.

-Looking back at our 2022/2023 Market Review our two key predictions for 2023 were firstly the normal cycle of downsizing, move-up, and relocating sellers will continue with similar number of homes sales as we saw in 2022, and secondly, there is some hesitancy with buyers with mortgage rates still over 6% and uncertainty over the medium-term market condition and price appreciation.
-This hesitancy will subside as mortgage interest rates decline as the year unfolds.
+Looking back at our 2023/2024 Market Review our two key predictions for 2024 were firstly the return to the normal cycle of downsizing, move-up, and relocating sellers would continue with a similar number of homes sales as we saw in 2023, and secondly, there would be some hesitancy with buyers with mortgage rates still over 6% and uncertainty over the medium-term market condition and price appreciation.
+This hesitancy would subside as mortgage interest rates decline as the year unfolded.

 The continued high interest rates negatively impacted both predictions.
-The total number of homes sales in 2023 was lower than in 2022 as sellers postponed selling to avoid a large increase in their mortgage monthly repayments.
-The second prediction hinged on reduced interest rates as 2023 unfolded.
-The anticipated reduction did not occur until Q4 2023 and so had minimal impact on the overall 2023 housing market.
+The total number of homes sales in 2024 was lower than in 2023 as sellers postponed selling to avoid a large increase in their monthly mortgage repayments.
+The second prediction hinged on reduced interest rates as 2024 unfolded.
+Whilst interest rates declined slightly in Q3 they rose again in Q4 and as we write this in January 2025, they are now over 7%.

-Given these characteristics many of the key performance metrics – days on the market and sale price/list price ratio - showed a relatively weak market in 2023.
+Given these characteristics many of the key performance metrics – days on the market and sale price/list price ratio - showed a relatively weak market in 2024.
 But closer examination shows a noticeable decline in these metrics as the second half of the year unfolded and the prospects of a substantial mortgage rate reduction declined.
-The sale price/list price ratio peaked at 106% in May (it was 116% in May 2022) and was at 102% for the full year, but it was at about 100% per month throughout the second half of the year.
+The sale price/list price ratio peaked at 106% in May and was at 102% for the full year, but it was at about 100% each month throughout the second half of the year.

 How should we view these numbers?
-Home sales were lower than anticipated but are on track to revert to 2018/2019 levels (as anticipated with the decline of the COVID effect).
-A 100% sales price/list price ratio was the value seen through each year from 2013-2020 and the 2023 value of 102% reinforces the prospect of a reversion to 2018/2019 market conditions.
-Days on the market were consistent throughout the year at about 37 days (2022 value was 24 days).
-And so, if we view these against the gloom and doom of the national real estate market it’s clear that the Lexington market weathered the market turmoil caused by the rapid rise in mortgage interest rates well.
+Home sales were lower than anticipated and are now lower than 2018/2019 levels (the last “normal” years prior to COVID).
+A 100% sales price/list price ratio was the value seen through each year from 2013-2020 and the 2024 value of 102% is a consequence of very limited inventory for buyers, able and willing to enter the housing market, having to bid house prices higher.
+Days on the market were consistent throughout the year at about 37 days (2023 value was also 37 days).
+And so, if we view these against the gloom and doom of the national real estate market it’s clear that the Lexington market weathered the market turmoil caused by the rapid rise in interest rates well.
 Proving that the adage ‘Real Estate is local’ is accurate.

 Sellers

 It is a more challenging picture for sellers than we have seen in recent years.
-A decrease in supply usually means that buyers compete for homes creating a strong seller’s market.
-But 2023 saw very hesitant buyers in the market because of high interest rates combined with the high price appreciation seen in 2020 and 2021.
-But, with declining interest rates set to continue throughout 2024 we anticipate more sellers entering the market as they decide to “get off the fence” and move, chasing interest rates down (through refinancing).
-With the increasing number of sellers competition will increase and so, to get the maximum price for your home sellers need to focus on the fundamentals when selling – ‘move in’ ready, great staging, a comprehensive marketing strategy (utilizing both digital and traditional channels), and the right pricing strategy to attract the buyers who are looking to buy.
+A decrease in supply usually means that buyers compete for homes creating a strong sellers’ market.
+But 2024 saw very hesitant buyers in the market because of high interest rates combined with the high price appreciation seen in 2020 and 2021.
+With high interest rates set to continue throughout 2025 we do not anticipate more sellers entering the market.
+But, with hesitant buyers to get the maximum price for your home sellers need to focus on the fundamentals when selling – ‘move in’ ready, great staging, a comprehensive marketing strategy (utilizing both digital and traditional channels), and the right pricing strategy to attract the buyers who are looking to buy.

 Buyers